Great Tibet Tour Logo GREAT TIBET TOUR ®

 What Do the 8 Auspicious Symbols of Tibetan Buddhism Imply?

 You may be surprised as to why these 8 symbols are called “auspicious”?
-They are called “auspicious” because they are symbols that conducive to success.
-Hence, these 8 symbols are often seen in many holy altars in front of the Buddha and on murals.
+They are called “auspicious” because they are symbols that are conducive to success.
+Hence, these 8 symbols are often seen on many holy altars in front of the Buddha and on murals.
 And there are also a few carved and shaped three-dimensional shapes.

 These 8 symbols of Buddhism often serve as the focal points of meditation and contemplation.
 Westerners may not understand the implications of these symbols.
 But for those believers, these symbols have something to do with future success, spiritual victories, and favorable happenings in the future.
 So, if you want a better future or if you want to grow deeper in your spirituality, it will be good to make these symbols your focus in your medication and contemplation.
 Here are the 8 auspicious symbols of Tibetan Buddhism and their meanings: